Mode stability for the Teukolsky equations on Kerr-anti-de Sitter spacetimes: Teukolsky-Starobinsky transformations

 Then, we have

 Moreover, we have the following formula

 where $\aleph(m,\om,\la^\om_{m\ell})$ is the \emph{angular Teukolsky-Starobinsky constant} defined by

-\end{lemma} \begin{proof} All these identities except the positivity of the angular Teukolsky-Starobinsky constant are direct computations and are left to the reader.\footnote{ A Mathematica notebook containing the verifications of all the computations of the present article is included as an ancillary arXiv file.} To obtain the positivity of $\aleph$ we revisit arguments from the proof of~\cite[Lemmas 2.9 and 2.11]{Cas.Tei21}.\footnote{We think that there is small gap in that proof in the $|m|\leq 1$ case which can be fixed by setting $k=0$ in our argument.}\; Note that the $a=0$ case is immediate from the expression of $\aleph$ and the expression of $\la_{m\ell}^\om$ (see Lemma~\ref{lem:angulardecompo}) and we shall therefore assume that $a>0$.
-Note also that the problem is invariant by the transformation
+\end{lemma} \begin{proof} All these identities except the positivity of the angular Teukolsky-Starobinsky constant are direct computations and are left to the reader.\footnote{ A Mathematica notebook containing the verifications of all the computations of the present article is included as an ancillary arXiv file.
+It can also be found here~\url{https://github.com/OGR38/Teukolsky_Kerr_adS}.} To obtain the positivity of $\aleph$ we revisit arguments from the proof of~\cite[Lemmas 2.9 and 2.11]{Cas.Tei21}.\footnote{We think that there is small gap in the proof of~\cite[Lemma 2.11]{Cas.Tei21} in the $|m|\leq 1$ case which can be fixed by setting $k=0$ in our argument.}\; Note that the $a=0$ case is immediate from the expression of $\aleph$ and the expression of $\la_{m\ell}^\om$ (see Lemma~\ref{lem:angulardecompo}) and we shall therefore assume that $a>0$.
+Note also that the problem is invariant under the transformation

 and we shall therefore assume $m\geq0$.
 By integration by parts we have

 from which we obtain $\aleph\geq 0$.
 We also infer from~\eqref{eq:proofIBPangTS} that $\aleph(m,\om,\la^{\om}_{m\ell})=0$ iff

 In the $m \geq 2$ case, a direct computation using the asymptotics~\eqref{est:limitsStheta} gives